tasdikrahman/tasdikrahman.me/_posts/2020-11-27-to-self-host-or-to-not-self-host-your-kubernetes-cluster.md

 A friend of mine asked this to me recently, about how was it to [self host](https://en.wikipedia.org/wiki/Self-hosting) [kubernetes](https://kubernetes.io) clusters.
 And I was cursing myself about why I did not write this post earlier (I mean, technically I have written about how we used to do self hosting [before](https://tasdikrahman.me/2019/04/04/self-hosting-highly-available-kubernetes-cluster-aws-google-cloud-azure/), but not the pros and cons of it), as this was not the first time I had been asked this question.
 So this post is dedicated to my friend and to others when they chance upon this question.

-Just for context, self host here is does not only mean, [kubernetes inside kubernetes](https://tasdikrahman.me/2019/04/04/self-hosting-highly-available-kubernetes-cluster-aws-google-cloud-azure/), but in a broader sense mean, managing the control plane of the kubernetes cluster too, along with the worker nodes (which is the usual case these days with the cloud vendor k8s options)
+Just for context, self host here does not mean, [kubernetes inside kubernetes](https://tasdikrahman.me/2019/04/04/self-hosting-highly-available-kubernetes-cluster-aws-google-cloud-azure/), but in a broader sense, would mean, managing the control plane of the kubernetes cluster too, along with the worker nodes (which is the usual case these days with the cloud vendor k8s options), which would also include the first case of kubernetes inside kubernetes,

 I had to pry out this tweet thread which I wrote about sometime back and it's a good summary more or less, most of which still holds true for me.